-Transnational Informality and HCI
+Transnational HCI & Marginality

-- Studying the underlying technical infrastructure of immigrant populations
+- Studying the underlying technical infrastructure of immigrant populations (currently in progress)